Skip to main content

 • “The pivot mechanic and total punch control (by pressing L2/LT and left stick) combined with analog blocking/leaning systems will give you more freedom and capabilities than any other boxing game.”

-• “Ontop of this the game does not teach you any mechanics; you simply have to learn as you play or get this — the game's tutorial sections are just YouTube videos on how to play... what in the hell.”
+• “Ontop of this, the game does not teach you any mechanics—you simply have to learn as you play.
+The game's tutorial sections are just YouTube videos on how to play... what in the hell.”

-• “This is my first review as I felt like I needed to actually write a decent review coming from someone who has many, many years experience playing boxing/MMA games.
-At this stage of the game's development, I say this game is not worth the $22 AUD... this game has a cool idea but so far the actual gameplay sucks.
-I was playing a match and was outboxing them; I even hit "max head damage" yet nothing happened to my opponent.
-I landed 72 shots to the head, he landed 40, I landed a few more power shots still didn't KO him.”
+• “This is my first review as I felt like I needed to actually write a decent review coming from someone who has many years of experience playing boxing/MMA games.
+At this stage of the game's development, I say this game is not worth the $22 AUD.
+The game has a cool idea but the actual gameplay sucks.
+I was playing a match and outboxing the opponent, landed 72 head shots, 40 from him, a few power shots, yet no KO happened.”

 • graphics